 Getting Started

-The opinion pages are one of the best-read sections of any publication, offering a valuable platform to influence public perspectives and advocate for specific viewpoints.
-Here's how to get start
+The opinion pages are one of the best-read sections of any publication, offering a valuable platform to influence voters.
+This article provides guidance on how to write your own piece.

 There are two basic forms of opinion pieces: letters to the editor (LTEs) and Op-Eds.
-Before deciding what type of piece you may want to write, here is a quick breakdown of the differences between the two.
+Here is a quick breakdown of each.

 Here are a few key things to keep in mind before getting started on your piece.